 QUESTION TO CONSIDER: Do I have enough interests, friends, hobbies outside my relationship that feed me?
 Where in my life am I independent of my partner?

 If you hold on to bitter or resentful feelings about a past event or conversation, the only person that you really hurt is yourself.
 When things get built up and you start to get caught up in something that's happened or an event or a situation or a feeling; it's really important to have your own process of letting that go so it doesn’t stick to you.
 Whether that's a burning ceremony, writing it down, talking it through, screaming it out, breathing it out, or dancing it out - don't hold on to old hurts.

 All they do is grow in life form and energy and they become bigger until they want to get fed, so they start to magnetically attract the same thing to keep alive and to stay fed.
 If something's upsetting you (regardless of the effect on the other person), even if you feel like they've done this to you, the onus is on you to clear it up.
 You're the only one that can pick off that scab, clear it up, and just get going.

 Don't let someone else have the power over solving it for you.
 If you need them to make you ok, you have lost already.
 Nobody can make you ok, except you.
 You're the master of your destiny.
 You have to solve your own hurts.
 And if it's such a big hurt that you can't move on, then you always have an option to leave.
 If they are seriously unkind jerks... leave them.

 QUESTION TO CONSIDER: What old hurts are you storing within you that bubble up regularly?
 Where are you giving your power away to another waiting for them to apologise or endorse you?

-QUESTION TO CONSIDER: Do you have BOTH passionate love and also amicable living arrangements that supports the growth of the relationship?
+QUESTION TO CONSIDER: Do you have BOTH passionate loves and also amicable living arrangements that support the growth of the relationship?
 Which one is stronger for you?

 - Blog (1)